Stay up to date! Get our newsletter!

 Do not ignore this tip!

-There’s one you can do one thing that will make an extraordinary difference to your visit to the Venice Biennale: make sure you have a cellphone that can roam in Europe with a GPS map.
+You can do one thing that will make an extraordinary difference in your visit to the Venice Biennale: make sure you have a cellphone that can roam in Italy with a GPS map.

-Before you go, call your cellphone provider, buy an international data plan, and make sure they take off the block on international roaming.
+Before you go, call your cellphone provider, buy an international data plan if you need it, and make sure they take off the block on international roaming.
 If you don’t have a cellphone with a map, I recommend you get one before your trip.

 When in Venice, try not to smirk.
-You’ll be the only tourist in town who can quickly get anywhere.
+You’ll be the only tourist in town who can quickly find anything.

-If you want to minimize roaming charges, keep your phone on "airplane mode" except when you're using the map to navigate and when you're making calls.
+If you need to, you keep your phone on "airplane mode" except when you're using the map to navigate and when you're making calls to minimize roaming charges.

 Venice, Italian flags